software-mansion/react-native-screens/createNativeStackNavigator/README.md

 #### `headerBackTitle`

 Title string used by the back button on iOS.
-Defaults to the previous scene's `headerTitle`.
+Defaults to the previous scene's `headerTitle` when not set or set to whitespace only value.

 #### `headerBackTitleStyle`